Rika290/Employee-Management-System/README.md

 EMS or Employee Management System is:

-•	a web application developed using Python and MySQL database
+•	a local web application developed using Python and MySQL database
 •	useful for maintaining both personal and professional  details of employees
 Objectives:-
 •	to manage a large number of data